acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 By understanding and proactively managing thermal effects, you can ensure your real-time robotics system maintains consistent performance over extended operation, avoiding the unpredictable timing variations that thermal throttling introduces.

+> **Key Takeaway**: Dynamic frequency scaling and thermal throttling introduce significant timing variability that can disrupt real-time performance.
+By forcing the CPU to run at a fixed frequency with the performance governor, implementing proper thermal management solutions, and monitoring temperature and throttling events, we can maintain consistent performance over extended operation periods.

 > **Looking Ahead to Module 8: Diagnostics and Performance Analysis**
 > The thermal monitoring approaches introduced here will be expanded in Module 8, where we'll implement comprehensive system diagnostics that include not just thermal monitoring but also CPU load analysis, memory usage tracking, and network performance metrics to ensure optimal system operation.

 <a name="part-iii"></a>
-## Part III: ROS2 Architecture and Communication Framework
+# 6. Part III: ROS2 Architecture and Communication Framework

+<a name="ros2-framework"></a>
-### 7. ROS2 Framework Architecture: Beyond Just Middleware
+## 6.1 ROS2 Framework Architecture: Beyond Just Middleware

+<a name="ros2-architectural-overview"></a>
-#### 7.1 ROS2 Architectural Overview: A Complete Robotics Platform
+### 6.1.1 ROS2 Architectural Overview: A Complete Robotics Platform

 **What Makes ROS2 Different from ROS1**